Owlfroggy/terracotta-docs/docs/codeitems/styled_text.md

-To turn a string into a Styled Text, prefix it with `s`
+To turn a string into a Styled Text, prefix it with `s`.

 ```tc
 default:SendMessage(s"<green><bold>Welcome to", s'<rainbow>awesome skyminer!');